PyShaman/Framework/README.md

 Things to remember before running this framework:

 1) You need to have installed one version of Python (3.6+).
-If you are using linux, remember to use pip3 when installing requirements.
+If you are using linux, remember to use pip3 when installing requirements (pip install -r requirements.txt).

 2) You need to have Python added to your system path.